Wednesday, January 1, 2014

-Maynard Cooper & Gale P.C. is pleased to announce that Brad Cherry, Todd Cox, Leland Murphree and Kathryn Perreault have been named shareholders of the firm.
+Maynard & Gale P.C. is pleased to announce that Brad Cherry, Todd Cox, Leland Murphree and Kathryn Perreault have been named shareholders of the firm.

 “All of these individuals have been outstanding members of our firm, and we are very pleased to have them join the shareholder ranks,” said Mark Drew, Managing Shareholder of the firm.